-- Khader Adnan, 33, began his hunger strike after he was arrested in December, his wife says
+- Khader Adnan began his hunger strike after he was arrested in December

-- Adnan is accused of being a spokesman for the Iranian-backed Islamic Jihad
+- Israel accuses Adnan of ties to the Iranian-backed Islamic Jihad

-Adnan's two-month protest is the longest hunger strike in Palestinian history and is a high-stakes gamble that increased scrutiny on Israel's arrest and detention policies of Palestinians.
+Adnan's two-month protest was the longest hunger strike in Palestinian history and was a high stakes gamble that succeeded in bringing international attention to Israel's arrest and detention policies for Palestinians.

-Adnan is being held in administrative detention, a controversial Israeli practice that allows authorities to detain people indefinitely.
+The hunger strike become a rallying cry for Palestinians, who staged multiple rallies of support in the West Bank and Gaza and launched a social media campaign to shed light on Israel's policy of administrative detention, a controversial practice that allows authorities to detain people indefinitely.
 There is no requirement to charge detainees held under this practice.

 At the end of 2011, Israel had 307 Palestinians under administrative detention, according to B'Tselem, an Israeli human rights group.
 That was a 40% increase in the number of detentions from a year earlier, the group said.